the therapist

 the therapist is more important than the therapy

 The rug-weaver leaves a small imperfection in a corner because perfection belongs only to heaven.
-These seven principles of therapy are guides that imperfectly map the territory.
+These seven principles are guides that imperfectly map the territory.
 If they were exactly perfected they might well fail.
 More is needed.
-They need a therapist and interpretation.
+They need a therapist

 After a therapist searches their theories for an appropriate response to a situation, they have to choose what to use and when and how.
 They cannot escape making their own call.
 Eventually they have to find a response from within themselves.
 Ultimate responsibility lies within ourselves to evaluate a situation and interpret a theory.